ExtractCraft/ble-dev-fixture-rn4020/README.md

 ```

 All values are written and read as hexadecimal strings.
 When writing, make sure to write the exact number of characters needed for the characteristic size!

+## Limitations

+This module is only a start to a full implementation.
+Many things can be added to make it better.